-- 6. Contribute knowledge to shape effective decisions through our Maritime History Center expertise: Naval War College holds the unique mission of educating service professionals about concepts of seapower and the military policy of the United States.
-Since the earliest lectures delivered at Naval War College in the 1880s, Rear Adm.
-Stephen B. Luce argued that "naval strategy adopts some of its most important measures during peace."
+- 6. Contribute knowledge to shape effective decisions through our John B. Hattendorf Center for Maritime Historical Research expertise: Naval War College holds the unique mission of educating service professionals about concepts of seapower and the military policy of the United States.
+Since the earliest lectures delivered at Naval War College in the 1880s, Rear Admiral Stephen B. Luce argued that "naval strategy adopts some of its most important measures during peace."
 As Luce intended, the Maritime History Center performs the task of conducting original historical research of interest to contemporary practitioners, strategic thinkers, and the American public to inform the future military policy of the United States into the 21st century and beyond. - 7.
-Provide expertise and advice to the international legal community through the Stockton Center for the Study of International Law: The Stockton Center provides original research, analysis, teaching, and engagement with the global international law community; contributes to the education and training of Navy leadership; and supports the conduct of naval, joint, interagency and combined operations in accordance with international law.
-The center also studies the international law of the sea, the law of armed conflict, aerospace and cyberspace law, international organizations, human rights, and other aspects of law.
+Educate future leaders, conduct original research and provide expertise on the international law affecting military operations through the Stockton Center for International Law (SCIL).
+The SCIL is the world's premier think tank for understanding, shaping and influencing the international law that affects military and other security operations.
+To support Navy, Joint and Combined operations, the SCIL educates future military and civilian leaders and conducts and publishes advanced research on public international law, including the law of the sea, law of naval warfare, law of armed conflict (LOAC), and the law of outer space and cyberspace.
+The